Center for Forced Migration Studies (CFMS)

 The CFMS Summer Institute is an intensive, rigorous seven-day, non-degree earning certificate program.
 Through lectures, focused discussions, workshops, films and simulation exercises, the CFMS Summer Institute provides a forum to exchange ideas, build relationships, develop new approaches and policy recommendations and learn about new developments in the field.

-The Institute is held at Northwestern University's campus in Evanston, IL.
+The 2016 Institute, Refugee Protection and the Rights and Process of (Re)Settlement will be held at Northwestern University's campus August 7-13 in Evanston, IL.

 Past participants have included government officials, non-governmental organization personnel, university faculty, and graduate students.
 Select advanced undergraduate students may seek permission to attend.
 Applicants must have good to excellent English speaking and reading skills.
 No translation services are available.